 When stocking your restaurant kitchen, be sure to pick up an assortment of containers with colored lids in different sizes, so you can keep your dry ingredients and sauces organized and easily identifiable.

 Required by state and federal law, your business must be up to safety standards.
 A first-aid kit is one of the must-have materials needed in a restaurant.
 It has to be accessible in the workplace at all times, along with a fire extinguisher.

-Bid farewell to handwritten order tickets by using a digital kitchen display system alongside your ticket printer.
+Bid farewell to handwritten order tickets by using a digital kitchen display system alongside your ticket kitchen printer and bump bar.
 Link this tool to your front of house point of sale system to make it easier for kitchen staff to manage incoming orders.

 One of the most essential kitchen technologies is a restaurant point of sale system like TouchBistro POS, which enables you to streamline your operations and boost your bottom line by managing your menu, inventory, and staff all in one place.